Binaryfrost/SnowCMS/notes.md

    * - *BeforeDelete
    * - *AfterDelete
    *
-   * Hooks may be async or synchronous.
-Allow modifying data in synchronous before hooks,
+   * Hooks may be async or synchronous, all hooks will be awaited.
+Allow modifying data in before hooks,
    * which can also be used for validating input by throwing an error.
-Modifying data and
-   * input validation may not be done in async hooks.
    *
-   * Add reason property to event so plugins can filter when to run their code, for example:
+   * Add reason property to beforeWebsiteHookCalled hook so plugins can filter when to run their code, for example:
    * Deleting Collection Inputs would change Collection Entries, but a developer may not want
    * to trigger a rebuild unless a specific Collection Input is changed.
    *
    * Also have:
-   * - serverStart: Allow registering routes from this hook
-   * - setup: Called server-side and client-side for registering inputs */ interface Hooks {
+   * - setup: Called server-side and client-side for registering inputs
+   * - serverStart: Called server-side with port
+   */
+interface Hooks {
   start?: ({...}: StartHook) => void | Promise<void>